mesurajpandey/StreamLabs-Assignment/README.md

 for an Windows Operating system.
 You need CMake and Visual Studio Compiler to build this project.

 ## How to build this project ##
+There are two ways to use this project:
+- One way is by directly using the binaries inside Binaries Folder
+- The other way is to build the source files inside NamedPipeClient and NamedPipeServer.
+The process to build the project is given below.

+## How to build this project ##
 There are two projects (NamedPipeClient and NamedPipeServer).
 You have to build those two projects separately.
 ### Build NamedPipeServer